NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 An engine becomes more useful when more games has been done with it.
 So that a game can re-use the maximum amount of engine features that were introduced by a previous game in the same genre.
 That's how Unity became so popular.
 As more people started to make games with it, more assets in marketplace and more tutorials on how to make games in it.

+[49]

+    Simplicity.
+A good solution isn’t an accretion of code, it’s a distillation of it.
+    An elegant solution - small bit of logic that still correctly covers a large space of use cases.

 Development of a game should start from the highest point, not the lowest.
 For example, a new shooter game should start from doing minor tweaks to the another "completed" shooter game, changing skybox, or skins of the enemies.